Store architecture

 Learn how our store architecture models are tailored to meet different business needs.

-Store architecture diagrams represent the fundamental structure of a particular project, providing a unified vision to all stakeholders and translating business needs into software components and project requirements.
+Store architecture diagrams represent the fundamental structure of a particular project, providing a unified vision for all stakeholders and translating business needs into software components and project requirements.
 In this guide, we present an overview of basic store architecture models on VTEX.

-These are the main use cases for common scenarios:
+These are the main use cases:

 - Business-to-customer (B2C)

-- Business-to-business (B2B)
+- Business-to-business (B2B) with B2B Suite

-- Franchise accounts (Omnichannel)
+- Franchise accounts (omnichannel)

 - Multi-language and multi-currency